supercoincoin42/the-atom-duck/README.md

 # The Atom Duck

-The Atom Duck let you have a small talk with The Atom Duck!
+Thanks to this package you can have a small talk with The Atom Duck!

-Isn't that great?!
+The duck will always be there to encourage you during your work.
+Just call him, he's cool!